English Cottage Style Interior - Design: A Cozy Guide

 This section will walk you through creative, tangible steps to weave english cottage style interior design into your space.
 Use these ideas to create a home that feels both comfortably lived-in and charmingly curated, with plenty of room for personal touches.

-Put teapots, cups, and plates on open shelving rather than hiding them away.
+Display teapots, cups and plates on open shelving instead of locking them away.
 Displaying useful objects is not only practical, it feels friendly and lived-in.
-Try hanging a peg rail with baskets for kitchen essentials or keeping stacks of well-thumbed books in common areas for easy access.
+Consider hanging a peg rail with baskets for kitchen essentials, or keep well-thumbed books in common areas.

 Frame vintage illustrations of flowers and landscapes to hang on walls, or find wallpaper inspired by wild gardens.
 Botanical themes strike a balance between elegance and rusticity.
 You can also set fresh or dried blooms in pitchers and jars for an easy, authentic touch.